 2018 Municipal Election: The Regular Municipal Election for the Town of Fraser will be held on Tuesday, April 3, 2018.
 This election is being conducted by mail ballot.
 Between March 12 and March 19, 2018, ballots will be mailed to all active registered voters, (i.e. those persons who are 18 years of age or older on the date of the election and who are citizens of the United States and have resided in the Town for the 22 days immediately preceding the election and who have registered to vote).
-Ballots may be returned by mail or in person to Town Hall, 153 Fraser Avenue, Fraser, Colorado 80442, Monday through Friday 8:00 AM to 5:00 PM at any time prior to Election Day.
-Electors may drop off their ballot at that location on Election Day from 7:00 AM to 7:00 PM.
+Ballots may be returned by mail or in person to Town Hall, 153 Fraser Avenue, Fraser, Colorado 80442, or Election Drop Box at the Fraser Metropolitan Recreation Center at 1 Main Street Fraser, Colorado 80442 Monday through Friday 8:00 AM to 5:00 PM at any time prior to Election Day.
+Electors may drop off their ballot at Fraser Town Hall or the Election Drop Box location on Election Day from 7:00 AM to 7:00 PM.
 Requests for replacement ballots may be made at Town Hall on Election Day from 7:00 AM to 7:00 PM.
 In addition, requests for absentee ballots may also be made at Town Hall during normal business hours, but before 5:00 PM on March 30, 2018.
 Absentee ballots may be returned by mail or in person at Town Hall prior to 7:00 PM on Election Day in order to be counted.

 The officers to be elected are: